The above screenshot shows 4 camera layers, 1 perspective and 3 parallel. The template used is from BixPack 1.

 Next to using the Layers dropdown, you can select a camera layer by double clicking on its viewport.
 Make sure not to click on a layer because this way, the layer will be selected instead.
-The active viewport can be identified by its bigger border.
+The active viewport can be identified by pressing <F2>.

-When you apply an effect to the camera layer, the render output is used as the 1st texture.
+When an effect is applied to the camera layer, the render output is used as the 1st texture.
 This way the effect can be used as a post-processing effect.

 Effects specifically designed for use in the camera layer can be found in the Camera folder.
 The effects in the Filters folder also work great applied to the camera layer.

 Apply the Effects/Camera/Blur effect to blur the whole screen.